I. Introduction and Mission

 III.
 Program Faculty

-The goal of the MID Program is to provide rigorous training in the study of bacterial and eukaryotic microorganisms and to foster scientific interactions between students and faculty.
-These goals require enthusiastic Program faculty who are dedicated to graduate student education and have vigorous and well-funded research programs.
-The Program Faculty members must be members of the GSBS.
-Program faculty will include Regular Members, Associate Members and Distinguished Senior Lecturers as determined using the GSBS Membership Committee Criteria.
+The goal of the MID Program is to provide rigorous training in the study of bacterial and eukaryotic microorganisms and to foster scientific interactions among students and faculty.
+In accordance with these goals, MID strives for enthusiastic Program faculty who are dedicated to graduate student education and have vigorous and well-funded research programs.

 Applications for membership in the MID Program are submitted to the Program Director.
 Applications should include the applicant’s CV and a letter stating the applicant’s reasons for requesting to join the Program.
-This letter should indicate what the applicant expects to gain from being a Program faculty and what the applicant can contribute to the Program.
-Applications are reviewed by the Steering Committee with input from the MID Program faculty.
-Criteria for membership include, but are not limited to:
+This letter should indicate what the applicant expects to gain from membership in the Program and what the applicant can contribute to the Program.
+Applications are reviewed by the MID Steering Committee with input from the MID Program faculty.

-- Active and funded research projects in an area relevant to the MID Program mission.
+- Active funded research in an area relevant to the MID Program

-- A willingness to participate in Program activities and assume the responsibilities of Program faculty as outlined above.
+- A willingness to participate in Program activities as outlined

 IV.
 Program Students – Admission to the Program